bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ![alb web test](/03-DeployEcsCluster/images/alb_app_response.png)

 You can see that the ALB routes traffic appropriately based on the path we specified when we registered the container `/app` requests go to our app service.

-## 7. That's a wrap

-Congratulations!
-You've deployed an ECS Cluster with a working endpoints.